How I set up and ran a health tech startup accelerated by MIT and Techstars

 1) To build a cheap functional product that delivers value for the patients, as well as validate the business hypothesis, generating consistent learnings to base the pilot roadmap

-2) The COVID-19 outbreak, which challenged us to pivot the business operation model about to start the MVE, from in presence to telehealth
+2) The COVID-19 outbreak, which challenged us to pivot the business operation model about to start the MVE, from in-person to remote

 3) Attract investors by evidencing a relevant product-market fit, based on real achievements during the MVE phase